JexSrs/srp/README.md

 This is a TypeScript implementation of Secure Remote Password as documented at [RFC5054](https://datatracker.ietf.org/doc/html/rfc5054).

-The part of using steps was inspired by [tssrp6a](https://github.com/midonet/tssrp6a) which is another SRP implementation, but because it was asynchronous.
-Anyway, we thank you for that.
+The part of using steps was inspired by [tssrp6a](https://github.com/midonet/tssrp6a) which is another SRP implementation, but it was asynchronous.
+Anyway, we thank you.

 ## How to use?